2016 Kaikōura earthquake: Wellington

 In the city of Wellington, buildings were damaged, several beyond repair.
 Damage to docks briefly halted ferry traffic across Cook Strait; more significantly, container shipping did not resume for over ten months.
 The Wellington City Council was given special powers to require reports from building owners, and there were doubts about application of the rules.
 Several buildings were closed temporarily because of doubts about stairwells.
 In Lower Hutt, a cinema complex and part of the carpark in the Queensgate Shopping Centre were deemed unsafe and were demolished.
 At Ava railway station, one of the pedestrian access ramps was damaged and was removed during the weekend of 17 and 18 December, leaving the station without wheelchair access; the ramp was rebuilt and reopened in October 2018.

-A 54-year-old nine-storey office block, the former ICI Building at 61 Molesworth Street, was demolished during December 2016 after fears that it could collapse.
+A 54-year-old nine-storey office block, the former ICI Building at 61 Molesworth Street, was demolished during December 2016 after fears that it could collapse, and replaced with a new 11-storey office building.
 The damaged Reading Cinema parking building off Courtenay Place was demolished during January 2017.
 Both building failures resulted in part of the adjacent streets (Molesworth Street and Tory Street) being closed off for a period.
 The Courtenay Central Reading Cinema complex closed due to minor damage, reopened in March 2017 then closed again on 5 January 2019 after further assessment.
-As of March 2023 it is still standing but closed.
+As of July 2024 it is still standing but closed.

-By February 2017, business insurance claims had passed NZ$900 million.
-The Wellington region had two thirds (65%) of the total losses, followed by the upper South Island at 25%, Canterbury at 8% and the remaining 2% from other North Island claims.
+By February 2017, business insurance claims had passed NZ$900 million (US$641 million).
+The Wellington Region had two thirds (65%) of the total losses, followed by the upper South Island at 25%, Canterbury at 8% and the remaining 2% from elsewhere in the North Island.